 The Comprehensive Civil Justice Plan was initiated to move civil cases through the system at a more efficient pace by encouraging the court to take a more active role in managing cases.
 This program has been instrumental in reducing the pending inventory of trial-ready cases to the lowest level in many years.
 Efforts are now underway to focus greater attention on pre-trial ready cases, ensuring that case milestones are met in a timely fashion, thus readying the cases for trial.
 The program also features technological innovations, including pilot locations for the electronic filing of court papers, case management and statistical analysis.
 The future court appearance application is available for public inquiry into the status of active civil cases in Supreme Court.
-Information on over 40,000 Supreme Court decisions in Kings, Nassau, New York, Queens, and Suffolk Counties.
+Information is available on open cases in 33 of the State's counties.
+The application also links information on over 40,000 Supreme Court decisions in Kings, Nassau, New York, Queens, and Suffolk Counties.